 This popular leadership model posits the belief that a person’s effectiveness as a leader is in direct proportion to how well that individual’s style of leadership matches the situation.
 The basis of this theory is that there is no one right way to lead a team.
-It also relies upon the understanding that a person’s leadership style is fixed; it does not change over time.
-Read on to learn more about this management theory and how it relates to the world of leadership.
+It also relies upon the understanding that leadership styles are fixed; they do not change over time.
+Read on to learn more about Fiedler’s contingency model of leadership and how it relates to the world of management.

 What Is Fiedler’s Contingency Theory?

 There are other contingency theories that are popular in the world of business and leadership, beyond Fiedler’s.
 Students and professionals should understand that a contingency theory, in this context, is one that emphasizes the fact that strong leadership is dependent upon an organization’s circumstances and that there is no one singular best way to lead a team.
 Rather, the best way to perform leadership duties is contingent upon factors such as organizational culture, team composition and the task at hand.

 With that being said, Chron shares how Fiedler’s Contingency Model posits that there is no one correct way to lead.
 The Fiedler Contingency Model assumes that what is best is determined by the situation.
 What also matters in this approach is that a person’s style does not change.
 Therefore, it is impossible to alter one’s leadership style in order to fit a particular context or circumstance.
 A leader should be chosen based upon the factors at play in order to ensure the best fit.

 The contingency model follows a three-step process:

 - Match the situation to the leader’s leadership style

 In Fiedler’s Contingency Theory of Leadership, a person’s leadership style is based upon the ways in which they rate their least preferred co-worker (LPC).
 Leaders are asked to complete an LPC scale, using bipolar adjectives that describe the coworker they have the most difficulty working with.